Raviteja-Ainampudi/MarketoAdobe/README.md

          * Used regular expressions.

 # Question 3:
-   *  Developed Caching Web API using **Python**, **Flask**, **Jinja2** and **HTML**. :sparkles: :sparkles:
+   *  Developed Caching Web API using **Python**, **Flask**, **Jinja2** and **HTML**. :sparkles: :sparkles: :sparkles:
    *  API considers float values for latitude in range of (-90, 90) and for longitude in range(-180, 180).
-      And return a random number generated as URL.
+      And return a Stub function's random number generated as URL.
    *  Diagnostic API calls with Cache Hit and Miss counters has been implemented.
-   *  Execution time for LRU cache features of Hit, Miss when full and Miss when not full has been implemented.
+   *  Execution time for LRU cache features of Hit, Miss when full and Miss when not full is also implemented.
-   *  This application can run on both Python2 and Python3 platforms.
+   *  This application can run on both Python2 and Python3 platforms. :gift:

       #### Caching:
             * For Python2, desgined independent code for LRU caching operations.
-            * For For Python3, Used LRU Cache tool from Functools library.
+            * For Python3, Used LRU Cache tool from Functools library.
             * A Python dictionary is used for caching purposes.
 Dict has an average time complexity of O(1) for dictionary operations like Get, Set and Delete.
             * Comment out lines 8,9 or 12,13 in app.py file while switching between Python2 and Python3 environments.